Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Quantum transport in DQD with spin-orbit interaction

-\end{numparts} Other terms are obtained by imposing hermiticity on the effective Hamiltonian.
-Let us now consider the avoided crossing at $\delta\approx0$, $n= 1$, visible in \cref{fig:current_magnetic_field} (the resonance $n=-1$ follows a similar behavior).
-We apply now the RWA, neglecting the time-dependent terms.
-This yields
+\end{numparts} To obtain additional terms in the effective Hamiltonian, we impose hermiticity on the Hamiltonian.
+We now focus on the avoided crossing at $\delta\approx0$, $n= 1$, as shown in \cref{fig:current_magnetic_field}, where the resonance $n=-1$ follows a similar behavior.
+We apply the RWA, neglecting the time-dependent terms, which yields the effective Hamiltonian